 Medical Editor: John P. Cunha, DO, FACOEP

 Injectafer (ferric carboxymaltose) injection is an iron carbohydrate complex used to treat iron deficiency anemia in adult patients who have intolerance to oral iron or have had unsatisfactory response to oral iron, or who have non-dialysis dependent chronic kidney disease.
-Common side effects include nausea, high blood pressure (hypertension), flushing, dizziness, vomiting, injection site reactions, and headache.
+Common side effects of Injectafer include nausea, high blood pressure (hypertension), flushing or hot flashes, dizziness, vomiting, injection site reactions or skin discoloration, headache, changes in the sense of taste, low blood pressure (hypotension), constipation, or a decrease in blood phosphorus levels.

 For patients weighing 50 kg (110 lb) or more: Give Injectafer in two doses separated by at least 7 days.
 Give each dose as 750 mg for a total cumulative dose not to exceed 1500 mg of iron per course.
 For patients weighing less than 50 kg (110 lb): Give Injectafer in two doses separated by at least 7 days.
 Give each dose as 15 mg/kg body weight for a total cumulative dose not to exceed 1500 mg of iron per course.
 Injectafer may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Injectafer should be used only if prescribed.
 This drug passes into breast milk.
 Consult your doctor before breastfeeding.